mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshops.md

 ## Learning Crystallographic Texture Analysis with MTEX

-The workshop extends over two weeks and is part of the Master Course Introduction into the crystallographic texture analysis and counts for **4 ETCS** points.
-While the first week is mainly devoted to beginners in MTEX and/or texture analysis the second week is a meeting of MTEX users with different experiences to share specific use cases, tips and tricks and discuss recent and upcoming developments in MTEX.
+The workshop extends over two weeks and is part of the Master Course Introduction into the crystallographic texture analysis and counts for **4 ECTS** points.
+While the first week is mainly devoted to beginners in MTEX and/or texture analysis, the second week is a meeting of MTEX users with different experiences to share specific use cases, tips and tricks and discuss recent and upcoming developments in MTEX.

 ### Week 1: 21.03.2022 - 25.03.2022

 During the first week we provide on a daily basis two morning lectures covering the basic theoretical principles of crystallography, diffraction and texture analysis.
-During the two afternoon exercises the theoretical concepts will be demonstrated at practical examples within MTEX.
+During the two afternoon exercises the theoretical concepts will be demonstrated via practical examples within MTEX.

 <div class="panel-group" id="accordion">
     <div class="panel panel-default">